Staffan Olsson

+He was inducted into the EHF Hall of Fame in 2024.

 From September 2022 he is the head coach of the Netherlands' men’s national team.

 Player career

 Olsson was born in Uppsala.
 He started his career, at the age of 10, in the Swedish team Skånela.
 Other clubs are Huttenberg, Niederwurzbach, HK Cliff, THW Kiel and Hammarby.
 He played 358 caps (852 goals) with the Sweden men's national handball team.

-After a long career in Germany he returned to Sweden and played his final season in Hammarby Handball, a club he later coached to three consecutive national championships.
+After a long career in Germany, he returned to Sweden and played his final season in Hammarby Handball, a club he later coached to three consecutive national championships.

 Olympics

 In 1988 he was a member of the Swedish handball team which finished fifth in the Olympic tournament.
 He played all six matches and scored 16 goals.

 Four years later he was part of the Swedish team which won the silver medal.
 He played six matches and scored seven goals.

 At the 1996 Games he won his second silver medal with the Swedish team.
 He played five matches and scored seven goals.

 His last Olympic appearance was at the Sydney Games in 2000 when he won his third silver medal with the Swedish team.
 He played six matches and scored twelve goals.